top of page

 How to Pay Fees and Costs

-When work is done I will draw down from the trust account funds earned for that month.
-At the end of the month, the client receives an invoice that: details the work completed; calculates the charges for fees and costs; adds 4.712% general excise tax on the fees; and subtracts the total from the retainer already paid.
+All clients pay an agreed-upon retainer fee.
+The retainer amount is paid in full before I begin working.
+All retainer funds are kept in a client trust account and remain the client's money until work is done for the client.
+At the end of the month, the client receives an invoice that: details the work completed; calculates the charges for fees and costs; and subtracts the total from the retainer already paid.
 If the retainer satisfies the total amount, no payment is due that month.
 If the retainer amount is exhausted or almost depleted, I will ask the client to replenish the client trust account to pay for future fees and costs.
 If the firm completes work for a client and a balance remains, it is returned to the client.

 Clients can help to manage legal costs.
 I highly recommend a pamphlet written by the New York State Bar Association, entitled "You and Your Lawyer," which is very informative as to how to manage your legal affairs and costs.
 I have included key excerpts in the main menu to this website.